Skip to main content

 Safety primitives

-The seven primitives every agent inherits — kill switch, rate limits, evidence gates, and more — plus the flags you can tune.
+The five primitives every agent inherits — kill switch, rate limits, advisory locks, LLM budget cap, and credits metering.

-Every agent inherits the same seven safety primitives.
+Every agent inherits the same five safety primitives.
 They aren't opt-in features; they're the floor the executor runs on.
-You can tune four flags, but you can't run without the primitives.

 • Per-action rate limits — cap writes per hour, per action type, per store.

-• Advisory locks — serialize writes to the same subject so two cycles never collide.
+• Advisory locks — Postgres advisory locks serialize work on the same store so two cycles never collide.

 {